dimaknyaz/DataProcessing/README.md

 Finally job matching and jon matching2 (more complete) create 2 final output using clustered criteria

 NLP files generate nice pictures and use k-means clustering to try to cluster jobs

+See another brances for most important code and files